Criminal Defense Lawyers in Decatur, GA

 Call for a free consultation

 If you or a family member is facing a felony or misdemeanor charge, make an appointment for a free consultation with Jim Michael by calling 404-857-4059 or contacting Jim online.
-With offices in Atlanta, Jim represents clients throughout Georgia and the Southeast, including these counties—
+With offices in Decatur, Jim represents clients throughout Georgia and the Southeast, including these counties—